kauandias747474-hue/kauandias747474-matiz/README.md

 **Systems Engineer | Software Engineering & Low-Level Enthusiast**

 I am a developer focused on software engineering and computing fundamentals.
-I follow a deep-dive methodology based on technical documentation and system design to build high-performance, robust solutions.
+I follow a deep-dive methodology based on technical documentation and system design to build high-performance, robust, and mission-critical solutions.

 ### 📖 Technical Approach
 - **System Design:** Focus on technical modeling and algorithmic complexity analysis before implementation.